Show Boat (1936 film)

-Show Boat is a 1936 romantic musical film directed by James Whale, based on the 1927 musical of the same name by Jerome Kern and Oscar Hammerstein II, which in turn was adapted from the 1926 novel of the same name by Edna Ferber.
+Show Boat is a 1936 American romantic musical film directed by James Whale, based on the 1927 musical of the same name by Jerome Kern and Oscar Hammerstein II, which in turn was adapted from the 1926 novel of the same name by Edna Ferber.

 Universal Pictures had filmed the part-talkie Show Boat which was released in 1929.
 Carl Laemmle, head of Universal, had been deeply dissatisfied with that film, and wanted to make an all-sound version of the musical.
 It was originally scheduled to be made in 1934, but plans to make this version with Russ Columbo as the gambler Gaylord Ravenal fell through when Columbo was killed that year in a shotgun accident, and production of the film was rescheduled.
 The film, with several members of the original Broadway cast, began principal photography in late 1935 and was released in 1936.

 In addition to the songs retained from the stage production, Kern and Hammerstein wrote three additional songs for the film.
 Two of them were performed in spots previously reserved for songs from the stage production.

 Plot

 The musical's story spans about 40 years, from the late 1880s to the late 1920s.
-Magnolia Hawks (Irene Dunne) is an 18-year-old on her family's show boat, the Cotton Blossom, which travels the Mississippi River putting on shows.
+Magnolia Hawks (Irene Dunne) is an 18-year-old on her family's show boat, the Cotton Palace, which travels the Mississippi River putting on shows.
 She meets Gaylord Ravenal (Allan Jones), a charming gambler, falls in love with him, and eventually marries him.
 Together with their baby daughter, the couple leaves the boat and moves to Chicago, where they live off Gaylord's gambling winnings.
 After about 10 years, he experiences an especially bad losing streak and leaves Magnolia, out of a sense of guilt that he is ruining her life because of his losses.
 Magnolia is forced to bring up her young daughter alone.
 In a parallel plot, Julie LaVerne (Helen Morgan) (the show boat's leading actress, who is part black, but passing as white) is forced to leave the boat because of her background, taking Steve Baker (Donald Cook) (her white husband, to whom, under the state's law, she is illegally married) with her.
 Julie is eventually also abandoned by her husband, and she becomes an alcoholic.
 Magnolia becomes a success on the stage in Chicago.
 Twenty-three years later, Magnolia and Ravenal are reunited at the theater in which Kim, their daughter, is appearing in her first Broadway starring role.